jingyiliu/JointCode.Shuttle/README.md

 # JointCode.Shuttle
-**JointCode.Shuttle** is a fast, flexible and easy-to-use service-oriented framework for inter-AppDomain communication.
+**JointCode.Shuttle** is a fast, flexible and easy-to-use service-oriented framework for cross-AppDomain communication.
 It's a replacement for MarshalByrefObject provided by the runtime libraries.
 Features including:<br>

 1. Service (interface) oriented.
 2. Access to services registered in any AppDomains from one AppDomain.